lubricants and moisturizers… what’s the difference?

 the connection between menopause and vaginal dryness.

 You may already know that estrogen production starts to decline when women begin to transition into menopause; this process usually starts in the early 40s, with perimenopause.
-But did you know the drop in estrogen levels usually also results in an increase in vaginal dryness and irritation?
+But did you know the drop in estrogen levels usually also results in an increase in vaginal irritation and dryness?
 Estrogen is a highly lubricating hormone, and lower levels of estrogen leads to the thinning and drying of skin everywhere.
-That’s why we develop wrinkles and crow’s feet around our eyes.
+These hormonal changes are also why we develop wrinkles and crow’s feet around our eyes.
 The same kind of thinning also occurs inside the vagina, the culprit of those aforementioned issues.

 let's talk about (painful) sex.

 Many women in the menopause transition might not notice vaginal dryness right away, especially if they’re not having regular sex.
 When they do, they probably turn to lubricants, which makes sense because that’s what we’re mostly aware of, thanks to advertising from lubricant brands (that usually features young couples looking to spice up their sex lives).
-The point is, lubricants are exactly what you should use during sex if it’s painful, because sex should bring pleasure.
-But if you’re suffering from vaginal dryness due to menopause, lubricants aren’t treating the underlying issue; they’re more of a band-aid fix during a specific moment in time (hopefully many moments in time).
+The point is, lubricants are exactly what you should use if you’re experiencing painful sex, because sex should bring pleasure.
+But if you’re suffering from vaginal dryness due to menopause, vaginal lubricants aren’t treating the underlying issue; they’re more of a band-aid fix during a specific moment in time (hopefully many moments in time).
 And unfortunately, vaginal dryness isn’t a problem that’ll resolve on its own.

 so how should vaginal dryness be treated?